How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 That’s it!
 You now know how to smoke a pork shoulder at 250 degrees.
 Whether smoking a Boston butt or a picnic shoulder, these steps guide you to a perfectly smoked pork shoulder.

-Advanced Tips And Techniques For Smoking Pork Butt
+Advanced Tips & Techniques For Smoking Pork Butt

 Ensuring tenderness and flavor

 • Apply a rub: A good spice rub is key to a flavorful pork butt.
-Rubs can penetrate the surface of the meat and create a delicious crust.
-Apply the rub all over the pork butt before you start smoking.
+Rubs can infuse the meat and create a delicious crust.
+Apply the rub all over the pork shoulder before you start smoking.

 • Maintain temperature: To ensure tenderness, keeping a consistent temperature in your smoker is important.
 If the temperature fluctuates too much, it can result in tough meat.